lovell/sharp/docs/index.md

 quickest ImageMagick and GraphicsMagick settings.

 Colour spaces, embedded ICC profiles and alpha transparency channels are all handled correctly.
-Bicubic interpolation with Lanczos anti-alias filtering ensures quality is not sacrificed for speed.
+Lanczos resampling ensures quality is not sacrificed for speed.

 As well as image resizing, operations such as rotation, extraction, compositing and gamma correction are available.